-Before starting a capstone, students should read some of the completed capstone projects in the Oceanography Library.
+Before starting a capstone, students should read some of the completed capstone projects in the Oceanographic Campus Library.
 After choosing a topic, students must check that the subject area is novel and has not been dealt with by a previous capstone.
 A list of all capstones completed is available in the graduate student office.
 There are no set guidelines on length, but most capstones are around 50 pages in length (excluding tables and figures).

-Please see Capstone Binding requirements here: HCNSO Library Guide to Capstone Binding.
+Please see Capstone Binding requirements at: Oceanographic Campus Library Guide to Capstone Binding.

-3.7.1.4.
+3.7.2.4.
 Thesis